#700 - Emmitt Smith Football

 #679 - Wayne's World

 Based on the movie based on the Saturday Night Live skits featuring two manchildren doing a public access show from their basement.
 I guess it was about... early '90s stuff?
 And his girlfriend Denise?
 I dunno, the appeal of Mike Myers has always been beyond me and I haven't seen any of them in at least 20 years.
-Not that it matters, because once again this is a game has nothing to do with any of its source material.
+Not that it matters, because once again this is a game that has nothing to do with any of its source material.
 Unless Tia Carrere did a rendition of Ballroom Blitz at some point and I missed it.

 Wayne's World also features all the usual crap from this type of game, so I'll do the customary rundown of things that annoy me.
 The sprites are too big and the game is too zoomed in, which means you are going to be taking an endless number of cheap hits from offscreen enemies.
 To add further insult to injury, the busy backgrounds make a lot of these attacks hard to see and avoid.
 So most of the challenge comes down to memorizing enemy positions and trying to pre-emptively dodge their attacks.

 The game is also just brutally ugly, and probably amongst the worst looking platformers on the system.
-The levels themselves are annoying mazes of samey-looking objects that are huge chore to navigate.
+The levels themselves are annoying mazes of samey-looking objects that are a huge chore to navigate.
 Even the levels that are set outdoors feature the same nonsensical maze-like design, with the same template objects just copy-and-pasted everywhere to cut corners.
 Getting anywhere is always frustrating, and never fun.

 The sound, which mostly consists of voice samples of Wayne shouting catchphrases, get old real fast.
 I know people thought Mike Myers was hilarious back in the '90s, but his shtick has aged horribly in my opinion.
 And the music is even worse.
 Play this game on mute or you won't last more than 5 minutes.
 You probably won't anyway, but that is the best advice I can give.